eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Hostable:** if there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.
 - **Permissions:** for collaboratibe wikis, custom permissions and visibility rules can be implemented on top of the database, unlike in Git.
 - **Renaming:** objects can be given database IDs, and so they can be renamed